 Many neighborhoods throughout Willmar will be hosting a variety of special events to spend time with their neighbors.
 If you are organizing a neighborhood gathering and would like more information about how the Willmar Police Department can assist at your event, please contact Officer James Venenga at (320) 214-6700, ext.
 3218.

 For more information on National Night Out, visit the National Association of Town Watch website.

 On the last Saturday in January of each year, local law enforcement participates in the “Polar Bear Plunge”.
 Willmar/Spicer has been hosting the “plunge” since 2005, which supports Special Olympics Minnesota athletes!

 This event is a fundraising program where law enforcement personnel from across the state raise funds and awareness for Special Olympics Minnesota.
 Participants raising a minimum of $75 can take a dip into one of Minnesota’s clearest frozen lakes.

-Aside from the crazy costumes and camaraderie one might find at this event, it is also a great opportunity for anyone who might find themselves on frozen water to experience the effects of going through ice, while still remaining in a safe and controlled environment.
+Aside from the crazy costumes and camaraderie one might find at this event, it is also a great opportunity for anyone who might find themselves on frozen water to experience the effects of going through the ice, while remaining in a safe and controlled environment.

 To sign up or learn more about this fun-filled event, visit the Plunge MN website.